Epizeuxis: words repeated, repeated, repeated

 There should be more space between "fish" and "and" and "and" and "chips".

-This illustrates repetition using homonyms with 'and' repeated 5 times in the phrase 'and "and" and "and" and'.
 It refers to a poorly spaced sign reading 'fish andandandand chips,' suggesting better spacing between 'fish' and the repeated 'and's in 'and chips.'

 reservation